LONDON (AP) – England captain John Terry will face a criminal charge over allegations that he racially abused an opponent in the Premier League.

-The Crown Prosecution Service said Wednesday that there was sufficient evidence to prosecute Terry for his on-field exchange with Queens Park Rangers defender Anton Ferdinand on Oct.
-23. Ferdinand is black.
+Britain's Crown Prosecution Service has decided there is sufficient evidence to prosecute the Chelsea defender for his on-field exchange with Queens Park Rangers defender Anton Ferdinand on Oct.
+23.